Using Sir Peter's Name

 The Sir Peter Blake Trust is also sensitive to the potential for commercial exploitation of Sir Peter's name.
 As a consequence, use of the Sir Peter Blake name for obvious commercial gain will be considered separately from the process detailed below on a case by case basis.

-All profit-based entities should, in the first instance, contact the Sir Peter Blake Trust CEO, Shelley Campbell on (09) 307 8875.
+All profit-based entities should, in the first instance, contact the Sir Peter Blake Trust CEO, James Gibson on (09) 307 8875.

 Application process - Not-for-profit organisations